MicrosoftDocs/cpp-docs/docs/windows/working-with-color-image-editor-for-icons.md

 1. Draw using the left mouse button for the foreground color, or the right mouse button for the background color.

-## Choosing a Transparent or Opaque Background
+## Choose a transparent or opaque background

 When you move or copy a selection from an image, any pixels in the selection that match the current background color are, by default, transparent and they don't obscure pixels in the target location.